 OECD Home › Economy › Publications & Documents › News Release

-Stockbuilding main driver of OECD GDP growth to 0.5% in the fourth quarter of 2013
+Stockbuilding main driver of OECD GDP growth in the second quarter of 2014

 OECD annual inflation eases slightly to 1.8% in August 2014

 A moderate expansion is underway in most major advanced and emerging economies, but growth remains weak in the euro area, which runs the risk of prolonged stagnation if further steps are not taken to boost demand, according to the OECD’s latest Interim Economic Assessment.

 G20 GDP growth picks up to 0.8% in second quarter of 2014